 Start Smart for Your Baby

 Start Smart for Your Baby (Start Smart) is our special program for women who are pregnant.
 We want to help you take care of yourself and your child through this whole process.
 Information will be given by mail, telephone and via the web.
 Our Start Smart staff can answer questions and give you support if you are having a problem.
 We can even arrange for a home visit if needed.
 For more information, call Member Services at 1-877-658-0305.
-More information on pregnancy can be found on our Pregnancy page.

 We care about the health of you and your baby.
 We want to make sure you both grow healthy and stay healthy.
 You should go to your doctor as soon as you find out that you are pregnant.
 It is important to take your baby to the doctor after they are born.
 They will need shots and health screenings.